View your child's medical records and schedule appointments through our secure, online portal, day or night.

 This schedule of recommended immunizations may vary depending upon where you live, your child's health, the type of vaccine, and the vaccines available.

 Some of the vaccines may be given as part of a combination vaccine so that a child gets fewer shots.
-Talk with your doctor about which vaccines your kids should receive.
+Talk with your doctor about which vaccines your kids need.

-- HepB: Hepatitis B vaccine; ideally, the first dose is given at birth, but kids not previously immunized can get it at any age.
+- HepB: Hepatitis B vaccine.
+Ideally, the first dose is given within 24 hours of birth, but kids not previously immunized can get it at any age.
+Some low birth weight infants will get it at 1 month or when they're discharged from the hospital.

-- HepB: Second dose should be administered 1 to 2 months after the first dose.
+- HepB: Second dose should be given 1 to 2 months after the first dose.

 - DTaP: Diphtheria, tetanus, and acellular pertussis vaccine